 Vino Nobile di Montepulciano DOCG

 Vino Nobile di Montepulciano DOCG is a prestigious red wine produced on the hills surrounding the medieval town of Montepulciano in the province of Siena, made primarily from Prugnolo Gentile, the local clone of Sangiovese.
-First granted DOC status in 1966 and DOCG status in 1980, it was among the first four wines to receive Italy's highest quality designation.
+First granted DOC status in 1966 and DOCG in 1980, it was among the first four wines to receive Italy's highest quality designation, alongside Barolo, Barbaresco, and Brunello di Montalcino.
 Known for vibrant acidity, fine tannins, and genuine aging potential, it occupies a distinctive place between the freshness of Chianti Classico and the power of Brunello di Montalcino.
+A new Pieve sub-zone classification system has divided the appellation into 12 geographic units recognising terroir distinctions.

 - DOCG status granted in 1980, making Vino Nobile one of Italy's first four DOCG designations alongside Barolo, Barbaresco, and Brunello di Montalcino; DOC status was first awarded in 1966

-- Vineyards are situated on hills between 250 and 600 meters elevation, in the municipality of Montepulciano, Province of Siena
+- Vineyards are situated on hills between 250 and 600 metres elevation in the municipality of Montepulciano, Province of Siena, between Val d'Orcia and Valdichiana

-- Prugnolo Gentile (local Sangiovese clone) must comprise at least 70% of the blend; Canaiolo Nero and other permitted varieties make up the remainder, up to a maximum of 30%
+- Prugnolo Gentile (local Sangiovese clone) must comprise at least 70% of the blend; Canaiolo Nero and other permitted varieties make up the remainder, up to maximum 30%

-- Minimum aging: 2 years from January 1 following harvest, including at least 12 months in oak or chestnut barrels, for standard Vino Nobile; Riserva requires 3 years total
+- Minimum aging: 2 years from January 1 following harvest, including at least 12 months in oak or chestnut barrels; Riserva requires 3 years total including 6 months in bottle

-- The appellation includes a Pieve classification system of 12 geographic units, requiring a minimum of 85% Sangiovese and grapes from vineyards at least 15 years old
+- The appellation now includes a Pieve classification of 12 geographic units, requiring minimum 85% Sangiovese and grapes from vineyards at least 15 years old

 History and Heritage

 Montepulciano's winemaking tradition has deep roots, with the earliest documented reference to a vineyard in the area dating to 789 AD.
-By the 17th century the wine had already attracted lavish praise: in 1685 the poet Francesco Redi, in his work Bacco in Toscana, famously declared 'Montepulciano d'ogni vino e' il Re' ('Montepulciano is the king of all wines').
+By the 17th century the wine had already attracted lavish praise: in 1685 the poet Francesco Redi, in his work Bacco in Toscana, famously declared 'Montepulciano d'ogni vino e il Re' ('Montepulciano is the king of all wines').
 In the early 20th century, producer Adamo Fanetti is credited with coining the term 'nobile' for his wines, and the designation gained traction after its celebrated appearance at the first Italian wine trade fair in Siena in 1931.
-The modern era truly began when the wine received DOC recognition in 1966, followed by DOCG status in 1980, placing it among Italy's elite alongside Barolo, Barbaresco, and Brunello di Montalcino.
+The modern era truly began when the wine received DOC recognition in 1966, followed by DOCG status in 1980.
 The quality revival of the 1980s and 1990s, driven by producers such as Avignonesi and Poliziano, helped restore Vino Nobile's international reputation after a difficult period in the 1970s when lax regulations had undermined quality.

-- Adamo Fanetti coined the term 'nobile' around 1925; the wine gained renown at the Siena wine fair in 1931
+- Adamo Fanetti coined the term 'nobile' in the early 20th century; the wine gained renown at the Siena wine fair in 1931

 - DOC status in 1966 followed by DOCG in 1980, making Vino Nobile one of Italy's four founding DOCG designations